rwarbelow/ruby-and-apis/_posts/2015-11-21-reading-from-csvs.markdown

 Timothy,Castillo,tcastilloe@yelp.com,California
 ```

 Let's play around in `irb` first to see what we're doing.
-Since CSV is not part of the Ruby core library, we need to require it:
+Since CSV is not part of the Ruby core library, we need to require it.
+If we forget this step, we'll see an error `Uninitialized Constant: CSV`.

 {% highlight ruby %}
 require 'csv'